 Tips For Hunting Whitetail Deer In The Rain

 What are some of the things you should do when hunting deer in the rain?
 The first is to get up and get going.
 While there are few things that can dampen a hunter’s mood like bad weather, going out in the rain will give you an edge over other hunters.
 When most hunters are busy hugging their sleeping bags, get up and get to the forest.

 Apart from the fact that you will have minimal competition, there is also the added advantage of improved stealth hunting.
 Due to the forest floor being wet, it will be easy for you to creep up to your target than it would be on a sunny day.

-While stealth hunting in the rain is great, taking advantage of a ground blind or a tree stand is even better.
+While stealth hunting in the rain is great, taking advantage of a ground blind is even better.
 When you are inside a blind you are protected from the rain.
-Thus, you get the best of both worlds, you do not get wet and at the same time, you hunting is uninterrupted.
+Thus, you get the best of both worlds, you do not get wet and at the same time, your hunting is uninterrupted.
 Knowing where to set up your blind will be crucial to your success.

 The wet floor makes it easy for you to move unnoticed.
 However, it also makes it easy for the same deer you are hunting to move noiselessly.
 Coupled with the fact that there is a lot of noise when it rains due to raindrops hitting different surfaces, hunting in the rain requires vigilance.

 It is not once that I have heard a sound thinking it’s a deer only to be disappointed.
 The trick when hunting in the rain is to always scan your surroundings.
 A deer might creep up on your blind without you hearing it.